Temporal Source Recovery for Time-Series Source-Free Unsupervised Domain Adaptation: Introduction

-A crucial aspect of the recovery process is the masking, which introduces the diversity necessary to effectively recover a source-like distribution.
-However, this presents challenges: a high masking ratio may lead the recovery model to collapse into constant values for entropy minimization, like zeros, while a low masking ratio may result in insufficient diversity, hindering effective recovery of the source-like distribution.
-To enhance the recovery, we introduce an anchor-based recovery diversity maximization module, where recovery diversity maximization enhances diversity in recovered samples and anchors ensure this diversity aligns with the source distribution.
+Effective recovery also depends critically on the masking ratio, which introduces the diversity necessary to effectively recover a source-like distribution.
+However, this presents a challenge: while a high masking ratio increases diversity, it risks causing the recovery model to collapse into producing trivial outputs to minimize entropy.
+Conversely, a low masking ratio mitigates this issue but lacks sufficient diversity, hindering effective recovery of the source-like distribution.
+To enhance the recovery, we introduce an enhancement module, anchor-based recovery diversity maximization, where recovery diversity maximization enhances diversity in recovered samples and anchors ensure this diversity aligns with the source distribution.
 By effectively enhancing diversity, this module facilitates the recovery of an optimal source-like distribution.

-Our contributions are threefold: \begin{itemize} \item We design a recovery process involving masking, recovery, and optimization to generate a source-like distribution with recovered source temporal dependencies, which is further refined by segment-based regularization to improve temporal dependency recovery. \item We design an enhancement module to improve diversity in the source-like distribution through anchor-based recovery diversity maximization, with anchors ensuring this diversity aligns with the source distribution.
-By effectively enhancing diversity, this module facilitates the recovery of an optimal source-like distribution. \item Extensive experiments across various TS tasks indicate the effectiveness of TemSR, which even surpasses existing TS-SFUDA method that requires source pretraining designs.
-Additional analysis on distribution discrepancy changes between source, source-like, and target domains further verify TemSR's ability to recover an effective source-like domain and thus reduce gaps between the source and target domains even without access to the source data. \end{itemize}
+Our contributions are threefold.
+1. We design a recovery process involving masking, recovery, and optimization to generate a source-like distribution with recovered source temporal dependencies, which is further refined by local context-aware regularization to improve local temporal recovery.
+2. We design an enhancement module to improve diversity in the source-like distribution through anchor-based recovery diversity maximization, with anchors ensuring this diversity aligns with the source distribution.
+By effectively enhancing diversity, this module facilitates the recovery of an optimal source-like distribution.
+3. Extensive experiments across various TS tasks indicate the effectiveness of TemSR, which even surpasses the TS-SFUDA method that requires source pretraining designs.
+Additional analysis on distribution discrepancy changes between source, source-like, and target domains further verifies TemSR's ability to recover an effective source-like domain and reduce gaps between the source and target domains even without accessing the original source data.